-For more details, please defer to the Strategy for Digital Identities document, available at the following link. [final link to be inserted]
+For more details, please refer to the Strategy for Digital Identities document, which will be made available on the CalHHS DxF website by July 31st, 2022.

 D. Individual Data Access

 Gap #1: Individual Data Access

 Identify gaps, and propose solutions to gaps, in the life cycle of health information, including gaps in linking, sharing, exchanging, and providing access to health information. [§130290(c)(3)(B)(iv)]